Candy: Classification

 Sugar candies include hard candies, soft candies, caramels, marshmallows, taffy, and other candies whose principal ingredient is sugar.
 Commercially, sugar candies are often divided into groups according to the amount of sugar they contain and their chemical structure.

 Hard-boiled candies made by the vacuum cooking process include stick candy, lemon drops and horehound drops.
 Open-fire candy, like molasses taffy and cream taffy, is cooked in open kettles and then pulled.
-Pan work candies include nuts and other candies like jelly beans and sugar-coated almonds, made by coating with sugar in revolving copper kettles.
+Pan work candies include nuts and candies such as jelly beans and sugar-coated almonds, made by coating with sugar in revolving copper kettles.
 Gum work candy is cooked in large kettles fashioned for melting and molded, dried and sugared like gum drops.
 They are soaked for a time in sugar syrup to allow crystals to form.

-Sugar candies can be classified into noncrystalline and crystalline types.
+Sugar candies can be classified into non-crystalline and crystalline types.
 This is based on microscopic crystal structure, and not on the visible appearance of the candy, so a piece of candy that looks like a crystal may well be a noncrystalline type.
 Noncrystalline candies are homogeneous and may be chewy or hard; they include hard candies, caramels, toffees, and nougats.
 Crystalline candies incorporate small crystals in their structure, meaning they have a creamy texture that melts in the mouth or are easily chewed; these include fondant and fudge.
 In 2022, flavorless candy was developed that was hard but not sweet.